 What is payment for order flow?

-Most brokers will pick the market maker that offers you the best price.
-But in the PFOF model, the market maker will pay the broker to handle these trades.
-This fee is the "payment for order flow".
+In many cases, brokers choose the venue that gives you the best available price.
+But under the PFOF model, the market maker pays the broker for sending orders their way.
+That payment is called “payment for order flow”.

 Why it can also harm investors